-- SolarWinds Security Event Manager (FREE TRIAL) A comprehensive tool that can detect and monitor a host of network events including DDoS attacks.
+- SolarWinds Security Event Manager A comprehensive tool that can detect and monitor a host of network events including DDoS attacks.
 Maintains attacker IPs logs and even blocks IPs.

 - Link11 Cloud-based protection service can detect and mitigate attacks.
 Easy to deploy, uses AI and dashboard gives good view of server behavior.